 Students respond by wanting to connect with their teacher.
 They want to come back each week and tell them (& show them) what they discovered.
 They want to share their successes and their failures in music.

 So, step #1 for any successful music student is to be super psyched to see their teacher every single week.

 If your child is anything less than super psyched, I’d ask yourself if you have the right teacher.
 Every teacher must have a clear mission for your child and a well-defined curriculum to back it up (that needs to be a basic starting point… a given)…BUT they also must be rock solid communicators.
 They need to be someone your child genuinely trusts and is psyched to be alone in a room with for 45 minutes every week.

-Where was the ‘practice area’ in their home?
+Where is the ‘practice area’ in your home?

 Is your practice area somewhere behind a closed-door?
 Somewhere far away from everyone else?
 Is it down in the basement?
 Is it in a bedroom?
 Is it lonely?